MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 User Response: Confirmed
 ```

+### Check the Event log for your justify message tests

 The same pattern is repeated for the justify message, which has an Event 302.
 The first event has a **User Response** of **Dismissed**, and the second shows the justification that was selected.
 For example:

 ```
-Client Version: 2.8.85
+Client Version: 2.8.85.0
-Client Policy ID: e5287fe6-f82c-447e-bf44-6fa8ff146ef4 Item Full Path: Testing the General label for the Justify message.msg Item Name: Testing the General label for the Justify message Process Name: OUTLOOK
+Client Policy ID: e5287fe6-f82c-447e-bf44-6fa8ff146ef4 Item Full Path: Testing the justification message for unlabeled content.msg Item Name: Testing the justification message for unlabeled content Process Name: OUTLOOK
 Action: Justify
 Label After Action: General